 - 6 oz. good quality dark chocolate

-Put the flour, powdered sugar, and salt into a food process and pulse a few times until it's combined and resembles course corn meal.
+Put the flour, powdered sugar, butter, and salt into a food processor and pulse a few times until it's combined and resembles course corn meal.

 Add the egg and vanilla extract.
 Pulse until combined and clumping together, but still crumbly.
 Be careful not pulse so much that the dough starts to form a ball.